chonlatit-chan/app/README.md

  - Go to root directory of this app
  - Enter command `docker-compose up`
  - Open web browser go to localhost:8000/docs
+ - user/pass for List Form Api = may/secret and may2/secret (for inactive user scenario)